mstksg/inCode/copy/entries/const.md

 Const
 -----

-The `Const` data type is pretty simple:
+The `Const` data type from the standard libraries is relatively simple as far as newtypes go:

 ```haskell
 newtype Const w a = Const { getConst :: w }